mimersql/MimerPy/doc/userguide.rst

   >>> cur.execute("select * from mytable")
   >>> conn.commit()

-In the current version of the Mimer Micro C API (``11.0``) the example above will not raise an error.
+In the current version of the Mimer SQL C API (``11.0``) the example above will not raise an error.
 However, because DDL statements always are committed, this example gives bad abstraction.
 Consider the following example::

   >>> cur = conn.cursor()